colinhacks/zod/ERROR_HANDLING.md

 const myError = new z.ZodError([]);
 ```

-Each ZodError has an `errors` property that is an array of `ZodIssues`.
+Each ZodError has an `issues` property that is an array of `ZodIssues`.
 Each issue documents a problem that occurred during validation.

 ## ZodIssue